DuinoDu/UltiSnips/README.md

-# opencv_snippets
+# code snippets
-Code snippets for opencv.
+My code snippets and some code template.

 # How to use
 1. Install vim and [UltiSnips](https://github.com/sirver/UltiSnips).
 You can refer to this [blog](http://blog.csdn.net/duinodu/article/details/52503218)